Ahmed-Magdy-S/lox_lang/README.md

 - [ ] Inheritance

 ## Documentation
-There is extensive XML documentation comments wriiten inside Lox in its implementation with C#.
-Public APIs will be published once project finished.
+There is extensive XML documentation comments written inside Lox in its implementation with C#.
+Public APIs will be published once project get finished.